PTC-Academic/LEGO-Spatial-Computing-Project/5-FFT-Activity.md

       - Common errors will include not changing the setup to “advanced”, "fft" or not clicking “save” before exiting the “Manage Hardware Interfaces” tab or not entering “advanced” in all lowercase letters.

 ## Setting up Vuforia Spatial Toolbox for a Fast Fourier Transform
-This section introduces how to set up Vuforia Spatial Toolbox for using the FFTanalysis function with the SPIKE Prime radial engine
+This section introduces how to use Airtalble with Vuforia Spatial Toolbox and the FFTanalysis function together with the SPIKE Prime radial engine

 1. The first step to create the FFT visualization for your Spike Prime is to make an Airtable account.
 The purpose of Airtable is to store the necessary values of the FFT heroku server which is then used to update the visualization in the Spatial Toolbox.
    - To make an Airtable account, visit [Airtable](https://airtable.com/)